thlorenz/FSharpSpec/README.markdown

         [ it "returns 0" (sut.Add "") should.equal 0 ]
 </pre>
 ###Produce specs however you like
-The fact that FSharpSpec verifies a list of specifications returned by an F# property, we can produce this list however we like which allows us to achieve super compact code and maximum code reuse among other things.
+The fact that FSharpSpec verifies a list of specifications returned by an F# property, we can produce this list however we like which allows us to achieve super compact code and maximum code reuse, among other things.

-We can use this helper function:
+As an example, we can use this helper function:
 <pre>
  let testAdding (nums:string) expected =
         let specName = (sprintf "adding '%s' returns %d" nums expected)